 Slip below the gin-clear waters of Lake Lyngstoyl to snorkel or dive among the drowned farm buildings that were flooded after an avalanche here a century ago.
 Or spoil yourself and experience fjord Norway from the air on a helicopter flight.
 In winter, enjoy superb skiing at the Stranda Ski Centre.
 Treat yourself at the end of the day to a lavish multi-course dinner in the elegant dining room.

 Make the return journey to Alesund.
 After the scenic drive, settle back into the hip Hotel Brosundet.
 Freshen up and enjoy a stroll to explore the town’s atmospheric corners.
 Discover the town’s history and resurrection after a devastating fire.
 Climb to the Akslafjellet and admire the panoramic view over Alesund and its fishhook-shaped peninsula as well as the mountains and islands beyond from the hilltop.

 Contrast the traditions showcased at the fishing museum and KUBE, Alesund’s leading contemporary art space.
 Retreat to the hotel’s own restaurant, Maki, to enjoy a delicious multi-course meal at this first-rate seafood specialist for an innovative fine-dining dinner.

 Stay: Hotel Brosundet

-After a final leisurely breakfast, make your way to the airport in order to catch your flight home.
+After a final leisurely breakfast, make your way to the airport, drop off your hire car in good time to catch your flight home.

 "This itinerary showcases Norway's summer scenery at its very best.
 With such vast and varying landscapes the most rewarding way to experience Norway's fjords is by car, but for that extra bit of luxury on your summer holiday, I recommend opting for a helicopter excursion so that you can witness the spectacular peaks and troughs of this country's dramatic landscapes in all their glory. "